 This reports the condition of the circuits in the property, i.e. the wires and sockets in the walls, the ‘fuse board’ etc., to ensure everything is safe to use (i.e. it meets the requirements of BS7671).
 Completed reports are registered centrally, along with any faults identified.
 Before any property is sold the buyer usually expects a current EICR.

 Electrical Safety First (the campaigning arm of the Electrical Safety Council), say that domestic rental properties should have an EICR at least every 5 years.
-This is not a legal requirement, but a clear indication of what is considered good practice.
+This is not currently a legal requirement, but a clear indication of what is considered good practice.
+The Government are reviewing whether to make EICRs compulsory every 5 years in rental properties.

 You can also get a similar report, called a Periodic Inspection Report.
 This is much lower cost but not registered centrally.
 This does not count as a formal EICR but is a helpful means of identifying pressing safety issues in the property.